How to Deal With Homesickness in College: 6 Tips to Keep You Grounded

 Feeling homesick at college can last a few weeks or several months.
 Homesickness can also return, even after you think you've gotten over those feelings.
-Adjusting to your new environment will take time.
+Adjusting to your new environment can take time.
 Strategies for dealing with college homesickness can help you overcome those feelings.

 Keeping in touch with the people important to you can help with your adjustment to college.
 If you live close enough to return home occasionally, you can go back for holiday weekends or important events.

 Homesickness can show up in different ways.
 You may have trouble sleeping or lack an appetite.
 Homesickness can impact your productivity and cause you to withdraw from others.
-You also may feel anxious or depressed.
+You may also feel anxious or depressed.

 Next, encourage them to try new activities or join organizations.
 Staying busy can help distract them from feeling homesick at college.
 Taking part in activities can also help them make friends and discover new interests.